Looking to dine out at the best restaurants in Yorkville, Toronto?

 And what shall we make of the Yorkville restaurants of present day?
 “Three restaurants that are currently in my regular Toronto rotation are in, or around, Yorkville: Brothers, Chabrol and Alobar Yorkville.
 Spots where I want to be!
 I could not have picked one, let alone three spots, five years ago.
 The pendulum is always swinging!” exclaimed Govani.

 Are you a Toronto local looking for a tasty date night idea?
 Or perhaps you’re a tourist keen to eat your way through the city’s most luxurious neighbourhood.
-Our comprehensive guide to Yorkville restaurants features the best places to eat near Yonge and Bloor.
+Our comprehensive guide to the best restaurants in Yorkville features the best places to eat near Yonge and Bloor.

 Yorkville’s best restaurants don’t necessarily have to break the bank.
 While the neighbourhood is best known as the “Beverly Hills” of Toronto, Yorkville offers a wide selection of dining options that can satisfy any budget.